Tag Archives: negotiation

 Schaerer and team asked a hundred people whether they would prefer to negotiate a job offer with a weak alternative or without any alternative.

-More than 90 percent of participants preferred an unattractive alternative offer, confirming the assumption that any alternative is better than no alternative.
+More than 90 percent of participants preferred an unattractive alternative offer, confirming that any alternative is usually seen as better than no alternative.

-Schaerer asked volunteers to imagine trying to sell previously-owned music in one of three conditions when they had:
+Schaerer asked volunteers to sell previously-owned music when they had:

 • No offers (no alternative),